Read More >

 The concept of family is absolutely fundamental to Judaism.
 Consider the book of Genesis, the Torah’s starting-point.
 It is not primarily about theology, doctrine, dogma.
 It is not a polemic against idolatry.
 It is about families: husbands and wives, parents and children, brothers and sisters.

-At key moments in the Torah, God himself defines his relationship with the Israelites in terms of family.
-He tells Moses to say to Pharaoh in his name: “My child, my firstborn, Israel” (Ex.
+At key moments in the Torah, God Himself defines His relationship with the Israelites in terms of family.
+He tells Moses to say to Pharaoh in His name: “My child, My firstborn, Israel” (Ex.
 4:22).
-When Moses wants to explain to the Israelites why they have a duty to be holy he says, “You are children of the Lord your God” (Deut.
+When Moses wants to explain to the Israelites why they have a duty to be holy, He answers, “You are children of the Lord your God” (Deut.
 14:1).
 If God is our parent, then we are all brothers and sisters.
 We are related by bonds that go to the very heart of who we are.

 The same image is continued in rabbinic Judaism.
 In one of the most famous phrases of prayer, Rabbi Akiva used the words Avinu Malkeinu, “Our Father, our King”.
 That is a precise and deliberate expression.
 God is indeed our sovereign, our lawgiver and our judge, but before He is any of these things He is our parent and we are His children.
 That is why we believe divine compassion will always override strict justice.

 This concept of Jews as an extended family is powerfully expressed in Maimonides’ Laws of Charity: